Church of St Peter ad Vincula, Combe Martin

-The Church of St Peter ad Vincula is the Church of England parish church for the village of Combe Martin in North Devon in the UK.
-Possibly built on the site of a Saxon church, construction of the present building began in the 13th-century with additions in the 15th-century and later.
+The Church of St Peter ad Vincula is the Church of England parish church for the village of Combe Martin in North Devon, England.
+Possibly built on the site of a Saxon church, construction of the present building began in the 13th century, with additions in the 15th century and later.
 It has been a Grade I listed building since 1965.
 The church comes under the Diocese of Exeter.
 Pevsner describes the church as "One of the best in the neighbourhood."
 The church is one of only 15 in England dedicated to St Peter ad Vincula ("St Peter in Chains"), after the basilica of San Pietro in Vincoli in Rome.

 Exterior features

 A large parish church for the size of the village owing to the time when silver was mined in the area, the church is dedicated to St. Peter ad Vincula ("St. Peter in Chains") and is derived from the ancient Basilica of San Pietro in Vincoli in Rome.
 Built with stone rubble with ashlar dressings and with a dressed stone façade to the south porch, the structure was constructed in the Early English style with 13th-century materials surviving in the south transept and on the south side of the chancel and nave.
-In the early 15th-century the north aisle and north chancel chapel, north porch and west tower were added, and in the late 15th or early 16th-century a north transept.
+In the early 15th century the north aisle and north chancel chapel, north porch and west tower were added, and in the late 15th or early 16th-century a north transept.
 The south porch was rebuilt in 1725, while the church was restored in 1858 and again in 1881.

 The slate roofs have coped gable ends and apex crosses, while there are embattled parapets to the west tower, vestry, north transept and north porch.
 The tall west tower is 99 feet in height with tall and thin crocketed pinnacles.
 It is of four stages with embattled parapets and setback buttresses with two tiers of gargoyles and trefoil-headed niches to the north and south buttresses holding now weathered statues.
 The tower has large three-light Perpendicular bell-openings on each face and a cusped niche holding a carved figure of Christ.
 The tower contains a clock and eight bells, recast by Taylor of Oxford in 1827 and by Mears and Stainbank of London in 1922.